stanislavstarcha/powerbox/README.md

 ### Build release

-Specify the version and run the command to produce bin and json files that should be attached to a release on github.
+Specify the version and run the command to produce bin and json files that should be attached to a release on GitHub.

 ```shell
 cd $POWEBOX_HOME
 python scripts/release.py --version=0.10.0 \
 --path=$LVGL_HOME/lib/micropython/ports/esp32/build-ESP32_GENERIC_S3-SPIRAM_OCT/micropython.bin \
 --output=../build
  ```